abligh/gonbdserver/README.md

 * `protocol:` a description of the protocol it should listen.
 Valid values are `tcp`, `tcp4` (TCP on IPv4 only), `tcp6` (TCP on IPv6 ony), or `unix`.
 Optional, defaults to `tcp`.
 * `address:` the address to listen on.
 For TCP protocols, this takes the form `address:port` in the normal manner.
 For UNIX protocols, this is the path to a Unix domain socket.
 Mandatory.
 * `exports:` a list of zero or more `export` items each representing an export to be served by this server.
 This section is optional (and can be empty), but the server will be of little use if so.
+* `defaultexport:` the name of the default export, which should be selected if no name is specified by the client.
+Optional, defaults to none.

 #### `export` items